hollyschinsky/phonegap-workshop/geolocation.md

 layout: module
 title: Module 12&#58; Using the Location API
 ---
-In this section, we add the ability to tag an employee with his/her location information.
+In this section, we add the ability to tag a speaker with his/her location information.
 In this sample application, we display the raw information (longitude/latitude) in an alert.
-In a real-life application, we would typically save the location in the database as part of the employee information and show it on a map.
+In a real-life application, we would typically save the location in the database as part of the speaker information and show it on a map.

-> The code below works when running the application as a Cordova app on your device.
+> The code below works when running the application as a PhoneGap app on your device.
 It should also work in Chrome on the desktop when the page is served with the http:// protocol, and in Firefox, regardless of the protocol (http:// or file://).

 ## Steps

-1. Add the geolocaton plugin to your project:
+1. Add the geolocation plugin to your project:

   ```
-  cordova plugin add org.apache.cordova.geolocation
+  phonegap plugin add org.apache.cordova.geolocation
   ```

 1. In index.html, add the following list item to the employee-tpl template: